Why Pelvic Pain in Men is Often Complex to Diagnose

 How often does staging change between biopsy and surgery?

-Pathologic stage after surgery differs from clinical stage before surgery in many patients.
+Pathologic stage after surgery differs from the clinical stage before surgery in many patients.
 Grade can increase or decrease.
-This happens because biopsy samples limited prostate tissue while surgery examines the entire gland.
+This happens because biopsy samples are limited to prostate tissue, while surgery examines the entire gland.

 Should I get a second opinion on my stage?